Digital-Anthropic/cloud-labs/docs/terraform/demos/Demo-readme/README.md

 plan command.
 So all you need to change is to put your own terraform token we got in the previous steps in this demo and instead of "your-api-token".
 YOU NEED THE SAME TOKEN VALUE ONE THE BOTH VARIABLES.
-And please stick with the variables nameing provided in the command above.
+And please stick with the variables naming provided in the command above.

 After your plan command is ok it should get you 2 resources to add.

-Now what we want to do next is to acctually apply the plan that we created with apply command.
+Now what we want to do next is to actually apply the plan that we created with apply command.

 ```bash